Tele-AI/doc-ops-mcp/README.md

 - **`WATERMARK_IMAGE`**: Default watermark image path for PDF files
   - Automatically added to all PDF conversions
   - Supported formats: PNG, JPG
-  - If not set, no watermark will be added
+  - If not set, default text watermark "doc-ops-mcp" will be used
 - **`QR_CODE_IMAGE`**: Default QR code image path for PDF files
   - Added to PDFs only when explicitly requested (`addQrCode=true`)
   - Supported formats: PNG, JPG